Child protective services: Canada

 In Ontario, services are provided by independent children's aid societies.
-The societies receive funding from, and are under the supervision of the Ontario Ministry of Children and Youth Services.
+The societies receive funding from, and are under the supervision of the Ministry of Children, Community and Social Services.
 However, they are regarded as a non-governmental organization (NGO) which allows the CAS a large degree of autonomy from interference or direction in the day-to-day running of CAS by the ministry.
 The Child and Family Services Review Board exists to investigate complaints against CAS and maintains authority to act against the societies.

 The federal government passed Bill C-92—officially known as An Act Respecting First Nations, Inuit and Métis Children, Youth and Families—in June 2019 coming into force on January 1, 2020.
 The new legislation creates national standards on how Indigenous children are to be treated.
 For example, when looking to place kids in foster care, authorities are to prioritize extended family and home communities.
 The law also allows Indigenous communities to create their own child welfare laws.
 Indigenous children make up 7% of Canada's population, but represent about 50% of youth in care.